 To realize our vision we have developed a more detailed strategy composed of four key elements, each directed at one of the four stakeholder groups of our organization.
-Scroll down to read all four parts of our strategy, or click on one of the circles to go directly to the relevant section.
+Scroll down to read all four parts of our strategy.

 When it comes to winning and serving business clients, the strategy we follow is characterized by four key elements: